-ICSB awards charters only to nonprofit corporations either formed in, or registered to do business in, Indiana, and who have received, or have applied for, federal tax-exempt status from the IRS.
+A charter may only be granted to a nonprofit corporation either formed in, or registered to do business in, Indiana, and who has received, or has applied for, federal tax-exempt status from the Internal Revenue Service ("IRS").
 The organization must receive a determination letter that it qualifies as a public charity as a school under section 170(b)(1)(A)(ii) of the Internal Revenue Code.
-An Application will be considered incomplete if the applicant does not meet these criteria.

-- 1) For the entity proposing to hold the charter (the organizer), provide, as Attachment 14, copies of the following governance documents: - a) 501(c)(3) Determination Letter (Letter 947) from the Internal Revenue Service ("IRS") or evidence that the applicant has applied for federal tax-exempt status from the IRS acknowledging receipt of the exemption application (IRS Notice 3367).
-More information on Applying for 501(c)(3) Tax-Exempt Status can be found on the IRS website in Publication 4220.
-Information about apply for a change in your tax-exempt status (if your current organization is tax-exempt, but does not qualify as a school), may be found here: https://www.irs.gov/charities-non-profits/form-8940-for-miscellaneous-determination-requests. - b) Articles of Incorporation (filed with the Indiana Secretary of State); - c) Bylaws (formally approved by the governing board and signed by a board officer); - d) Code of Ethics policy; and - e) Conflict of Interest policy.
+1) For the entity proposing to hold the charter (the organizer), provide, as Attachment 12, copies of the following governance documents:

-- 2) Pursuant to IC § 20-24-3-3, the organizer's Articles or Bylaws must contain a clause providing the following: - "Upon dissolution: (1) the remaining assets of the charter school shall be distributed first to satisfy outstanding payroll obligations for employees of the charter school, then to creditors of the charter school, then to any outstanding debt to the common school fund; and (2) remaining funds received from the department shall be returned to the department not more than thirty (30) days after dissolution.
-If the assets of the charter school are insufficient to pay all parties to whom the charter school owes compensation under subdivision (1), the priority of the distribution of assets may be determined by a court." - 3) As Attachment 15, provide a single complete Statement of Assurances form, attached hereto as Exhibit E, signed by an authorized representative of the applicant group.
+- a) Either a 501(c)(3) Determination Letter (Letter 947) from the IRS or evidence that the applicant has applied for federal tax-exempt status, such as an IRS letter acknowledging receipt of the exemption application (IRS Notice 3367); - b) Articles of Incorporation (filed with the Indiana Secretary of State); - c) Bylaws (formally approved by the governing board and signed by a board officer); - d) Code of Ethics policy; and - e) Conflict of Interest policy. - 2) Pursuant to IC § 20-24-3-3, the organizer's Articles or Bylaws must contain a clause providing the following: - "Upon dissolution: (1) the remaining assets of the charter school shall be distributed first to satisfy outstanding payroll obligations for employees of the charter school, then to creditors of the charter school, then to any outstanding debt to the common school fund; and (2) remaining funds received from the department shall be returned to the department not more than thirty (30) days after dissolution.
+If the assets of the charter school are insufficient to pay all parties to whom the charter school owes compensation under subdivision (1), the priority of the distribution of assets may be determined by a court." - 3) As Attachment 13, provide a single complete Statement of Assurances form, attached hereto as Exhibit D, signed by an authorized representative of the applicant group.